nontgcob/HKU-InnoWing-STT-TTS-Workshop/README.md

 # HKU-InnoWing-STT-TTS-Workshop

-Welcome to the Speech-to-Text (STT) & Text-to-Speech (TTS) Workshop organized by InnoWing, HKU.
+Welcome to the Speech-to-Text (STT) & Text-to-Speech (TTS) Workshop by InnoWing, HKU.
 ---
 Repository developed by CHAMADOL Nutnornont & Ivan